mhausenblas/kboom/README.md

 ![kboom logo](img/kboom-logo.png)

+> NOTE: this is WIP and also not an official AWS tool.
+Use at your own risk.

 Think of `kboom` as the Kubernetes equivalent of [boom](https://github.com/tarekziade/boom), allwoing you to create short-term load for scale-testing and long-term load for soak-testing.
 Supported load out of the box are namespaces, pods, services, and deployments as well as custom resource via CRDs.

 ## Install